<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p><strong>What is your favourite place you have performed?
 Why?</strong></p>

-<p><strong>What is your favourite bit you have written and why were you proud of it?</strong></p>
+<p><strong>What is your favourite bit you have written, and why were you proud of it?</strong></p>

-<p><strong>What is your favourite medium for listening or finding new comics/comedians?</strong></p>
+<p><strong>What is your favourite medium for finding new comedians?</strong></p>

 <p><strong>Tell us a joke about your city.</strong></p>